Diffusion Models with Double Guidance: Generate with aggregated datasets: Compared Methods in Detail

 \subsection{DMIDG and DMIHG}

 Unlike DMDG and DMHG, DMIDG and DMIHG model the joint density $p(C_1, C_2 | X_t)$ as the product of two independent densities, $p(C_1 | X_t)$ and $p(C_2 | X_t)$.
-This simplification ignores the fact that $C_1$ and $C_2$ are generally not conditionally independent given $X_t$, which leads to inferior performance compared to DMDG and DMHG.
-The deteriorated performances can be observed in Section \ref{sec_sim}, \ref{sec_mol} and Appendix \ref{sec_additional_exps}.
+This simplification ignores the fact that $C_1$ and $C_2$ are generally not conditionally independent given $X_t$, leading to a biased estimation of the true conditional score, as shown in Figure \ref{fig_vector_fields}.
+The deteriorated performances of DMIDG and DMIHG can be observed in Figure \ref{fig_molecular_task_12} and Table \ref{tab_setting_1}.

-Algorithmically speaking, these methods replace the dependency-aware density $p(C_2|X_t,C_1)$ in (\ref{eq_our_cond_score_appendix}) with the simplified form $p(C_2|X_t)$, i.e.:
+Algorithmically speaking, these methods replace the dependency-aware density $p(C_2|X_t,C_1)$ in (\ref{eq_our_cond_score_appendix}) with $p(C_2|X_t)$, i.e.:

 where (\ref{eq_dmidg}) and (\ref{eq_dmihg}) denote the approximate conditional scores of DMIDG and DMIHG, respectively.

 To better illustrate the importance of conditional independence, we use conditional mutual information (CMI) to visualize how the relationship between $C_1$ and $C_2$ evolves over $t$, conditioned on different variables.
 The CMI, denoted as $I(C_1; C_2 | X_t)$, can be interpreted as a measure of the conditional dependence between $C_1$ and $C_2$ given $X_t$. $I(C_1; C_2 | X_t) = 0$ implies $C_1 \perp \!\!\!\perp C_2 | X_t$.
 Conversely, $I(C_1; C_2 | X_t) > 0$ means $C_1 \not \perp \!\!\!\perp C_2 | X_t$ \cite{shuai_2022_nnscit,shuai_2023_nnlscit}.
 It can be observed in Figure \ref{fig_CI_relationship} that as $t$ increases, both $I(C_1; C_2 | X_t)$ and $I(C_1; C_2 | X_{0|t})$ increase accordingly, indicating $C_1 \not \perp \! \! \! \perp C_2 |X_{t}$ and $C_1 \not \perp \! \! \! \perp C_2 | X_{0|t}$ when $t$ becomes large.
 In contrast, $I(C_1; C_2 | X_{0|t,C_1})$ remains close to zero across all values of $t$, since $C_1$ is conditioned.